jikrant3/sed-analysis-tools/README.md

 # sed_analysis_tools
 A Python module to model, fit and analyse single and binary spectral energy distributions (SEDs).
-This theory behind the code, and the method it implements, are described in Jadhav (2024, in prep).
+This theory behind the code, and the method it implements, are described in Jadhav (2025; [2025JApA...46...20J](https://ui.adsabs.harvard.edu/abs/2025JApA...46...20J/abstract)).

 ### Documentation at [jikrant3.github.io/sed-analysis-tools](https://jikrant3.github.io/sed-analysis-tools)